-Determining child custody in Gig Harbor, Washington, is an important part of every divorce.
+Determining child custody in Gig Harbor, Washington, is an important part of every divorce that affects minor or otherwise dependent children.
 While nobody enjoys going through a divorce (and there are many painful parts of a divorce to go over with your lawyer), it’s important to always remember the wellbeing of your child (or children).
 A divorce may mean hard feelings between you and your spouse, but it doesn’t have to mean your children will suffer too.
 Instead, dealing with a divorce when you have children becomes a complicated and delicate balance of ensuring your kids are raised right, while also taking steps to ensure you don’t miss seeing them grow up.

 Child custody is the best indicator of how much time you’ll be able to spend with your kids.
 Custody is awarded to whichever parent the court decides can provide the best upbringing, and having custody means having more responsibilities: The parent with custody is tasked with raising their child, from taking the to school and doctor’s appointments, to ensuring they stay out of trouble and are fed, clothed, and sheltered.

 The parent with sole custody is tasked with making sure their child or children grow up right, and that means the parent with sole custody spends more time with their kids.
 The other parent will have visitation rights, and can see their kids when the court allows it.
 This means potentially missing out on major events in the lives of their kids, and living apart from those lives they treasure the most.